daveminh/Chem456-2024F/docs/schedule.md

 {%- if module.due %} <u>Due:</u> {{ module.due }}. {% endif %}
 {%- if module.quiz %} <u>Quiz:</u> {{ module.quiz }}. {% endif %} |
 {% endfor %}

+During the final exam period (TBD), students will give a final presentation.
+Exercise 12 is due on December 2 at noon.
+The final report and individual contribution report is due on December 9 at noon.